Right to privacy: Technology

 Private sector actors can also threaten the right to privacy – particularly technology companies, such as Amazon, Apple, Facebook, Google, and Yahoo that use and collect personal data.
+These private sector threats are more acute due to AI data processing.

 In some American jurisdictions, the use of a person's name as a keyword under Google's AdWords for advertising or trade purposes without the person's consent has raised certain personal privacy concerns.
 The right to privacy and social media content laws have been considered and enacted in several states, such as California's "online erasure" law protecting minors from leaving a digital trail.
+State laws, such as the CPPA in California, have granted more comprehensive protection.

-However, the United States is still far behind that of European Union countries in protecting privacy online.
+However, the United States is behind that of European Union countries in protecting privacy online.
 For example, the "right to be forgotten" ruling by the EU Court of Justice protects both adults and minors.
+The General Data Protection Regulation has made significant progress to protect privacy from these risks, and it has led to a wave of privacy and data protection laws around the world.

 Privacy is a major issue in the health care sector with technology becoming an essential component of it.
-Connecting personal data of patients to internet make them vulnerable to cyber attacks.
+Connecting personal data of patients to internet makes them vulnerable to cyber attacks.
 There are also concerns about how much data should be stored and who should have access to it.

 Protection of minors

 United Kingdom

 Laws and courts in the UK uphold the protection of minors in the journalistic space.
 The Independent Press Standards Organisation (IPSO) in the UK have shown that the usage of footage of a 12-year-old girl being bullied in 2017 can be retroactively taken down due to fears of cyber-bullying and potential harm done to the child in the future.
 This was after the Mail Online published the video without any attempt to hide the identity of the child.
 Following the newsworthiness point, it is possible that content like this would be allowed in the United States due to the recentness of the event.
 Protection of minors is a different matter in the United States with new stories about minors doing certain things and their faces are shown in a news publication.
 The Detroit Free Press, as an example, chose to do a hard-hitting story about prostitution and drugs from a teenager but never named her or showed her face, only referring to her and the "16-year-old from Taylor".
-In the UK, During the case of Campbell v MGN, Lord Hope stated that the protection of minors will be handled on a case-by-case basis and affected by the child's awareness of the photo and their expectation of privacy.
+In the UK, during the case of Campbell v MGN, Lord Hope stated that the protection of minors will be handled on a case-by-case basis and affected by the child's awareness of the photo and their expectation of privacy.
 Many factors will be considered such as the age of the children, activity, usage of real names, etc.